-When our biological son was 2, we officially started the adoption process and, given my background, felt uniquely equipped to adopt internationally.
+When our biological son was 2, we officially started the adoption process and, given my background as an adoptee, felt uniquely equipped to adopt internationally.
 We did some research and decided to adopt from China.
 (Ironically, Asia was the only continent not represented in my family tree.)

 After submitting our paperwork, Erin saw a photo of a girl.
 She was beautiful but was already matched with another family.
 About a year later, that match fell through, and we came across her again, though we didn’t realize it was the same girl.
 God worked out all the details to bring her into our family, including the financial details.